RicardoRodr/Getting-and-cleaning-data-PROJECT/README and CODEBOOK.md

 	 names: contains the original (unedited) names of the 561 measurement variables.

 	 Description of the text files:

-	 activity_labels.txt: Codebook for the activities performed by each subject (walking, walking downstairs, etc) features.txt: Cobebook for all the measurements made by the sensor. features_info.txt: Technical explanation for the meaning of the measurements made by the sensor.
+	 ASSUMPTION: In order for the script to run well all these files must be in the root of the working directory.
+Some files have been moved from their subdirectories to the root to inmprove clarity. activity_labels.txt: Codebook for the activities performed by each subject (walking, walking downstairs, etc) features.txt: Cobebook for all the measurements made by the sensor. features_info.txt: Technical explanation for the meaning of the measurements made by the sensor.